gboehl/econsieve/README.rst

    * extracting functions from classes and compile them using the @njit flag (speedup)
    * major cleanup

-The TVF Smoother is build from scratch.
+IPAS is build from scratch.
+I barely did any testing as a standalone filter but always used it in combination with the 'pydsge' API, where it works very well.

 Yet I have not updated the documentation or the licensing.

-There is also basic functionallity missing like f.i. a setup script.
+Also, basic functionallity is missing like f.i. a setup script.